TomVHPresto/firebase-analytics/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 </p>

+##

+This is a fork of the capcaitor community firebase analytics that fixes a bug with how the scripts are loaded on the web version - where if they fail to load, the call hangs forever and gives an unhandled promise rejection.

 ## <a id="breaking-changes"> ❗❗ Breaking changes when updating to ✏️v7.0.0✏️❗❗

 ✏️✏️ This plugin now supports Capacitor 7 only.
 For Capacitor 6, 5 and 4 please use version listed below ✏️✏️